November 20, 2015

 Tang Dynasty ceramic horse

-I’ll admit it – I am one of those people that love ceramics.
-I appreciate how this natural material handles and how it can be unpredictable.
-However, I wanted more control over the finished product, and glazes and kilns are a tricky business.
+I'll be honest – I am a ceramics enthusiast.
+I appreciate the natural feel of the material and the unpredictability it offers.
+However, I desired more control over the final product, and dealing with glazes and kilns can be quite challenging.

 Paper mache foal sculpture covered in air dry clay